Injection Molding Sales Consideration

 It is not the purpose of this text to delve into the “how” of good functional design, as this subject alone would fill a book.

-Shape, color, texture, and quality are more intimately related to the work of the product designer than to that of the process designer.
+Shape, color, texture, and quality are more intimately related to the product designer’s work than to that of the process designer.

 VALUE OF APPEARANCE

-Engineers must appreciate the value of appearance and its relation to the function, cost, and sales of the product.
+Engineers must appreciate the value of appearance and its relation to the product’s function, cost, and sales.

 This modern trend of thinking was apparent at a recent machine tool show.